12 Podcasts That Answer Every Question You’ve Ever Had About Money

 - I want to disturb the listener or reader because I want to get them out of complacency and into action.
 In many ways I am a ‘shock jock,’ like Howard Stern.”

 Think you’re not making enough at your day job?
 Listening to Pat Flynn’s “Smart Passive Income” podcast will inspire you to look at your budget and available income differently.
-This online businessman supports his family strictly on passive income generated on the web.
-His show is at least as successful as his income strategy: He boasts over 11 million podcast downloads.
+The flagship show in the SPI family of podcasts, each episode reveals how Flynn supports his family strictly on passive income generated on the web.

 “I tell real-life success stories, from my own experience and the lives of other entrepreneurs who have all taken control of their own life and finances by building a successful online business,” Flynn said.
 “It’s not just about learning from the wins though, it’s about the mistakes and failures along the way and the lessons learned during the journey.”

-Hosted by the chairman and CEO of Edelman Financial Services, Ric Edelman’s radio show provides listeners with hour-long segments each week covering a breadth of personal finance topics, from college planning to retirement, mortgages and IRAs.
-Those needing a solid education in long-term saving and planning can get a lot out of listening to “The Truth About Money With Ric Edelman” each Friday.
+Hosted by the chairman and CEO of Edelman Financial Services, Ric Edelman’s radio show provides listeners with hour-long segments that cover every personal finance topic imaginable, from college planning to retirement, mortgages, and IRAs.
+Those looking for a solid primer on long-term saving and planning can find a home here, too.

 Of his show’s success, Edelman shared the following: